peterddrummond/xspde_matlab/doc/source/interactive.rst

 Note that:

-- :attr:`in.noises` is the number of noises,
+- :attr:`noises` is the number of noises,
-- :attr:`in.observe` is the graphed function,
+- :func:`observe` is the graphed function,
-- :attr:`in.olabels` gives the axis label.
+- :attr:`olabels` gives the axis label.

 Ito and Stratonovich equations